How to Decide Between Website Redesign Versus Website Update

 Website Redesign Versus Website Update

 Your business website is a crucial element of your overall digital marketing strategy.
+An outdated website will not support your business objectives, and can work against you!
 Therefore you must keep it both up-to-date and updated.
 But that doesn’t mean you have to be fresh every time!

 Yes, you do need to start with a mobile-first website at some point.
 Maybe that time is now.
 If you already have a functional website, it comes down to website redesign versus website update.